Georgia vs. Ole Miss prediction, odds, line: 2026 Sugar Bowl CFP quarterfinal picks from proven model

 Two of the SEC's top teams clash when the sixth-ranked Ole Miss Rebels battle the third-ranked Georgia Bulldogs in a College Football Playoff quarterfinal matchup at the Sugar Bowl on Thursday.
 Ole Miss is coming off a 41-10 win over Tulane on Dec.
 20 in a CFP first-round matchup, while Georgia downed Alabama 28-7 in the SEC Championship Game on Dec.
 6. The Rebels (12-1), who tied for the SEC regular-season title at 7-1, are 2-1 against ranked opponents this season.
 The Bulldogs (12-1), who also were tied for first at 7-1, were 5-1 against ranked foes.

 Kickoff from Caesars Superdome in New Orleans is at 8 p.m.
 ET.
 Georgia leads the all-time series 34-14-1, including a 43-35 win on Oct.
-18. The Bulldogs are 6.5-point favorites in the latest Ole Miss vs. Georgia odds, while the over/under for total points scored is 55.5 via SportsLine consensus.
-The Under is a combined 15-11 for the teams this season.
+18. The Bulldogs are 6-point favorites in the latest Ole Miss vs. Georgia odds, while the over/under for total points scored is 54.5 via SportsLine consensus, a 2-point drop since opening at 56.5.
+Georgia is at -236 on the money line (risk $236 to win $100).
 Before making any Georgia vs. Ole Miss picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: